How to Become a Free Spirit Author

 If your project is in any of the above formats, it is not right for us—even if content themes overlap with those we publish on.
 We are looking for strong nonfiction proposals in the following categories:

 Early Childhood: Board books for ages baby–preschool and picture books for ages 4–8 that focus on social skills and getting along, early learning, self-esteem, and other topics related to positive early childhood development.
-We will also consider fiction that relates directly to these areas of focus.
+We will also consider fiction that relates directly to these areas of focus, as well as resources for educators, parents, and other adults who live and work with young children.

 Self-Help for Kids®: Titles for ages 8–13 on school success, social skills, bullying, character development, conflict resolution, service learning, self-esteem, and other topics related to positive social and emotional health.
 We will also consider fiction that relates directly to these areas of focus.